 1. Key Personnel and Contact Details for Safeguarding at the School 4

 2. Key External Agencies, Services and Professionals' Contact Details 6

 3. Introduction 8

 4. Policy Statement, Principles and Aims 9

 5. Policy Monitoring and Review 11

-6. Roles and Responsibilities 11
+6. Roles and Responsibilities 12

 7. Safeguarding Training 13

+8. Safeguarding and Child Protection Training 14

-8. Guidelines for Staff and Governors Dealing with Concerns about a Child and Disclosure 14
+9. Guidelines for Staff and Governors Dealing with Concerns about a Child and Disclosure .
+14

-9. Dealing with allegations or concerns about adults 16
+10 .Dealing with allegations or concerns about adults 17

-10.Designated Safeguarding Leads (DSLs) 17
+11 .Designated Safeguarding Leads (DSLs) 17

-11.Whistleblowing 17
+12 .Whistleblowing 17

-12. Allegations Against Pupils: child-on-child abuse including sexual violence and sexual harassment 17
+13 .Allegations Against Pupils: child-on-child abuse including sexual violence and sexual harassment 18

-13.Teaching Pupils About Safeguarding 18
+14 .Teaching Pupils About Safeguarding 18

-14.Arrangements for listening to pupils 18
+15 .Arrangements for listening to pupils 19

-15.Notifying Parents 19
+16 .Notifying Parents 19

-16.Safeguarding Record Keeping at the Trust 19
+17 .Safeguarding Record Keeping at the Trust 20

-17. Mobile telephones 20
+18 .Mobile telephones 21

-18.Photography and Images 20
+19 .Photography and Images .
+21

-19.ESafety 21
+20 .ESafety, including arrangements for filtering and monitoring 21

-20.Children Missing from Education 22
+21 .Children Absent from Education .
+23

+22 .Children potentially at greater risk of harm 23

-22.School trips and off-site arrangements 23
+23 .School trips and off-site arrangements 24

-23.Secure Trust Premises and Visiting Speakers 23
+24 .Secure Trust Premises, Visiting Speakers and use of the premises for non-School activities .
+24

-24. Early Years Foundation Stage 24
+25 .Early Years Foundation Stage 25

-25.Information from previous schools/settings 24
+26 .Information from previous schools/settings .
+25

-26.Preventing Radicalism 24
+27 .Preventing Radicalism 26